 Once this process is completed, they will make a recommendation about the steps to take and write a detailed report.
 After they write this report, nothing will happen unless you take legal steps to have the court intervene.

 You must make sure the psychiatrist’s report gets in front of a judge.
-This official must be convinced that parental alienation is taking place and that it is not in your child’s best interest to remain in that environment.
+This official must be convinced that parental alienation against mother is taking place and that it is not in your child’s best interest to remain in that environment.

 How Can My Case of Parental Alienation Be Legally Resolved?